NeuroenergeticsLab/neuroenergeticslab.github.io/docs/Getting Started/index.md

 # Getting Started

+(This page is mostly for students joining the Val neurolab)

-This page underlines some steps to help you get familiar with the Neuroenergetics Lab and fulfill the administrative obligations.
-Below attached table presents a brief overview of the tools that we use.
+ Below are some steps to help you get familiar with the Neuroenergetics Lab and fulfill the administrative obligations.
+A table is attached below, it presents a brief overview of the tools that we use.

 | Job                 | Tool Used           |
 | ------------------- | ------------------- |